grayloon/stack-reporter-symfony/README.md

 ## Usage

-Once installed and configured, visit the following endpoints:
+Once installed and configured, an endpoint is created to accept a post request with your site's key.

-- `/api/info` - Returns basic system information in JSON format including:
+- `/api/v1/stack-reporter`
   - Symfony version
   - PHP version
-  - Project name
-  - Current time
+  - Node version

 ## Example Response